nikspyratos/toybox/README.md

 ### Local Development

 In keeping with the spirit of this project, try using native solutions.
-One drawback here is that Valet and Herd don't use Octane, if you use that.

-Once you've set up one of the methods below, run `./bin/init_dev.sh` to set up pre-commit linting, replace template names, and do Laravel boilerplate setup (package installs, key generate, migrate, etc.).
+Once you've set up one of the methods below, create a database in your MySQL instance. run `./bin/init_dev.sh` to set up pre-commit linting, replace template names, and do Laravel boilerplate setup (package installs, key generate, migrate, etc.).
 All you need to do is modify your `.env` as needed.

+Note: By default `init_dev.sh` assumes your mysql credentials are `root` with an empty password - this is for local development after all.
+If not, only the last two steps will fail: creating the database, and running migrations & seeders.

 For details, look in [bin/init_dev.sh](bin/init_dev.sh).